openafs-contrib/openafs-robotest/docs/source/devel.rst

 Create new test suites using the above organization.
 To create a new test suite, give the suite a name that represents the tests it will contain.
 Test suites always end in .robot.
 Next, include the settings that the suite will use.
-Typically for AFS Robotest that includes resource, suite setup, and suite teardown.
+Typically for OpenAFS Robotest that includes resource, suite setup, and suite teardown.
 This section is included in every test suite.
 The third step in test suite creation is to include any variables that will be used in more than one test case.
 Variables such as the volume name or the testpath should be included